 - Mix up the seasoning rub, which is just salt and pepper, paprika, garlic powder and onion powder.
 Rub the seasoning all over the chicken, even under the skin.
 Arrange chicken thighs skin side up on a baking sheet lined with nonstick foil.

 - Brush chicken thighs with a thin layer of the barbecue sauce on both sides, ending skin side up.
-Bake in the preheated oven for 20 minutes, then baste with more sauce.
+Bake the chicken in the preheated oven for 20 minutes, then baste with more sauce.
 Bake for another 15 minutes or until chicken is 165 degrees F on a meat thermometer.

 Do I need to flip the chicken while baking?